wyjw/carmor/README.md

 The goal of our project is to partition programs based on annotations.
 This is usually the second part of a static analysis tool that has already decided on how to partition programs on a function granularity.
 This project actually does the partition of the program into different binaries, with remote procedural calls for communication between the binaries.

 ## Example.
 Inputs are given by source code and annotations at the function granularity and for non-local variables, at instantiation time.
 The annotations mostly state on which machine a particular program is run.
+For this example, ```//@1``` refers to a function that has to run the first machine.

 ```
 // @1